 In response, a crowd of hundreds of workers gathered, all armed with sticks, marching, shouting “Death to aristocrats!” and threatening to burn Réveillon’s factory to the ground.

 On the first day, they were stopped by armed guards; but on the second, brewers, tanners, and unemployed stevedores, among other workers along the Seine — the main river in Paris — formed a larger crowd.
 And this time, guards would fire into the mass of people.

 This would be the bloodiest riot in Paris until the insurrections of 1792 .

 As political events during the hot summer days of 1789 radicalized the commoners of France, the sans-culottes in Paris continued to organize and develop their own brand of influence.

 J. Humbert was a Parisian who, like thousands of others, took up arms in July of 1789 after hearing that the king had dismissed a popular and capable minister — Jacques Necker.

 Necker was seen by the Parisian sans-culottes as a friend of the people who solved the problems of aristocratic privilege, corruption, speculation, high bread prices, and poor government finances.
 Without him, vitriol spread through the public.

-Humbert had spent his day patrolling the streets when he caught word that arms were being distributed to the people; something big was happening.
+Humbert had spent his day patrolling the streets when he caught word that arms were being distributed to the sans-culottes; something big was happening.

 Managing to get his hands on a musket, no ammunition was left available to him.
 But as he learned that the Bastille was being sieged — the imposing fortress and prison that was a symbol of the power of the French monarchy and aristocracy — he packed his rifle with nails and set off to join the attack.